betaflight/betaflight.com/docs/support/archive/Soft-Mounting-and-Noise-Reduction.md

 See [FAQ #56 ](Frequently-Asked-Questions) for Discussion on Yaw Twitches and Mid-throttle Oscillations.
 This covers Gyros and other possible causes.

-Also be sure to read the other Wiki pages:
+Also be sure to read:
 [Gyro & Filters](Gyro-&-Dterm-filtering-recommendations)
 [BB logging & Filters](Black-Box-logging-and-usage)